 Some other key differentiators of Truist Business Lifecycle Advisory:

-Proactive, personalized advice.
-Your relationship manager’s role is to get to know you so well that they can bring you personalized strategic advice when—or before—you need it.
-They also serve as the coordinator of your team of Truist partners and resources, which may include a portfolio manager, a treasury consultant, an insurance specialist, leadership development consultants, a capital markets expert, and a personal wealth advisor—all with the singular goal of helping propel your vision forward.
+Proactive, personalized business advice: Your relationship manager’s role is to get to know you so well that they can bring you personalized strategic advice when—or before—you need it.
+They also serve as the single point of contact for your team of Truist partners and resources, which may include a portfolio manager, a treasury consultant, leadership development consultants, a capital markets expert, and a personal wealth advisor—all with the singular goal of helping propel your vision forward.

-Banking made easy.
-Our high-touch approach is augmented by our high-tech tools, allowing clients to have more efficient service (or self-service, if they choose).
+Business banking made easy: Our high-touch approach is augmented by our high-tech tools, allowing clients to have more efficient service (or self-service if they choose).
 For example, Truist One View provides all your banking apps in one convenient location, and our digital portal makes it easier to access loan information.

-Here for the long haul.
-Our goal is to work with clients across the decades, through shifts in market cycles and business lifecycle stages.
+Here for the long haul: Our goal is to work with commercial clients across the decades, through shifts in market cycles and business lifecycle stages.
 To achieve this, we have an ongoing dialogue with each of our clients and their teams.
-Our longtime presence in your community and our deep understanding of the economy and your industry enable us to provide timely and relevant solutions that make the most sense for you—and that leave you poised to achieve your long-term goals.
+Our regional banking model means Truist relationship managers are in the same areas as the companies they serve.
+That local connectivity helps them develop a deep understanding of the area’s economy and industries, so they can provide timely and relevant solutions that make sense for you—and leave you poised to achieve your long-term goals.

 What relationship banking provides that transactional banking doesn’t

-Having regular check-ins with your relationship manager means having a partner to help you implement your strategy, set goals, assess progress, and identify and address issues early on, when they may be easier to manage.
+Having regular check-ins with your relationship manager helps us be better equipped to provide proactive business advice.
+You have a partner to help you implement your strategy, set goals, assess progress, and identify and address issues early on—when they may be easier to manage.
 You may even be able to anticipate and avoid problems altogether.

-Plus, these ongoing conversations may allow you to see and seize opportunities sooner, which could give you a competitive advantage in the marketplace.
+Plus, these ongoing conversations may allow you and the rest of your business’s leadership team to see and seize opportunities sooner, which could give your company a competitive advantage in the marketplace.
 And when you’re able and willing to communicate freely with your relationship manager, you’re likely to gain more personalized insights from them.

 How your relationship manager will build a strong connection with you

 • Listen to you closely.
-We know your business is your passion, and the more you share about your needs and objectives, the better we will be able to serve you.
+We know your business is your passion, and the more you share about your needs and objectives, the better we’ll be able to serve you.

 • Ask follow-up questions to gain clarification and to dig deeper into important areas.